 JUST do not!

-Every solo traveler was once used to be a group traveler.
-Which would have either forced to travel alone or generally does according to their Interest.
+According to the Interest, every solo traveler was once a group traveler who got forced to travel alone or generally does.

 Which one are you?